-Reducing Opiate Use with Cannabis
+Reducing or Eliminating Opiate Use with Cannabis

 91 Americans die every day from an opioid overdose, according to the CDC.
 This tragic statistic boils down to almost four people every hour.
 Or 33,215 people per year.

 Fortunately, there is a positive solution already helping people: medical cannabis.

 With cannabis policy reform sweeping across the country, we suddenly have a very real – and very safe – alternative to opiate-based painkillers.
 And with so many people hurting, there is no better time than now for the full potential of cannabis to be unleashed, reducing usage of and dependence on opioids.